 The example GIF at this point, has 21 frames compared to the 41 it started with.

 If you scroll down below the frame thumbnails.
 There are settings for Delay time.
-With removing all 3rd and 4th frames I would suggest taking the default delay (for me this was 20) and multiply it by 3 or 4 depending on your preferences.
+With removing all 3rd and 4th frames I would suggest taking the default delay from under the GIF frames (for me this was 20) and multiply it by 2 – 4 depending on your preferences.
 I decided to use a delay of 80.

 Reduce GIF Size By Optimizing Transparency

-Next, we need to head back to Optimize by clicking the icon under our new GIF.
+Next, let’s get your GIF image file size way down.
+To do this we need to head back to Optimize by clicking the icon under our new GIF.

 Scroll to below the GIF and change the Optimization method to Optimize Transparency, leave the Fuzz % at 3.
 And then click Optimize GIF!